 Sometimes individual therapy is indicated for one or both parties involved in couple’s coaching.
 In fact it is a prerequisite with the Gottman method.
 Individual sessions can help uncover habits and ways of doing things that can be adjusted or even eliminated.
-However a lot of personal insight can be gained in exploring the ‘why’s’ ‘how’s’ of why you do certain things by discussing them in a safe counselling environment together.
+However, a lot of personal insight can be gained in exploring the ‘why’s’ ‘how’s’ of why you do certain things by discussing them in a safe counselling environment together.

 Why see Paul Baker the relationship coach?

 Paul is a fully qualified practitioner who knows how to help people.
-His specialty lies in understanding men and their issues, their way of being in this world and their interactions with intimate others.
+His speciality lies in understanding men and their issues, their way of being in this world and their interactions with intimate others.
 Knowing and understanding the dynamics that exist with relationships means Paul can help you more effectively and more efficiently.
 Paul is passionate about helping people find strength and joy in themselves, their work, their relationships, their families and their lives.

-Couselling Fees – Our Best Fee Promise
+Counselling Fees – Our Best Fee Promise

 In order to keep our services accessible to as many people as possible, Paul charges fees that are 45% – 58% lower than the individual and couple rates recommended by the Australian Psychological Society.